pawurb/smart_init/README.md

 end
 ```

 Gem provides a simple DSL for getting rid of it.
+It offers an alternative to using `Struct.new` which does not check for number of parameters provided in initializer, exposes getters and instantiates unecessary class instances.

 ## Installation